Installation via Package (Ubuntu Linux)¶

 If you have another Choreonoid binary on the same PC installed by building from source code or other means, conflicts may occur.
 To operate normally, you need to configure to avoid conflicts, so please be careful.
 If you’re unsure about this, it’s safer to uninstall the package-installed Choreonoid when building and installing from source code.

-Supplement: Specifying the Version to Install¶
+Supplement: Specifying the Development Version or Release Version¶

 First, check the available versions with the following command: